Mapulana people: History

+The final defeat of the Swazi was in 1865 at the Tlhapa-o-dje rock cave where they were ambushed by a combined army of Mapulana, Baroka and some Bapedi who came to seek refuge among Mapulana.

 There are legendary tales among the MaPulana about the bravery and cleverness of Sekakole (who was already an old man) at the Battle of Moholoholo.
 It is said that he wielded guns that he had traded for and performed many magic spells to best the Swazi soldiers, with one notable tale telling of how he turned himself into an anthill to confuse his enemy and escape.

-Culture and Traditions
+Culture and traditions

 Religion

 Like most Sotho-Tswana groups, MaPulana believe in Badimo (ancestors).
 When they perform their ancestral acknowledgement ceremony (go phasa badimo), they face the direction of Shakwaneng, which is towards the east.
 There is no single god, but all the ancestors or spirits are venerated.
 To acknowledge those who have passed on, you occasionally need to communicate.
-When commencing the communication process,traditional beer is made and an animal (a goat/chicken/cow) is slaughtered.
+When commencing the communication process, traditional beer is made and an animal (a goat/chicken/cow) is slaughtered.
 Some of the blood of the slaughtered animal, together with some beer, is poured on the legandelo (sacrificial platform) as an offering to the spirits.
 The senior most member of the clan present at the sacrifice calls out the names of the ancestors according to hierarchy, accompanied by the clapping of hands of the other members of the clan.
 The Mmalo (Coral) tree is usually planted on the sacrificial platform.